 Yeah.
 You heard me.
-I said Vaginal Steam Baths.
+I said vaginal steam baths.

-Now I’m a gynecologist, a pretty woo-woo integrative medicine doctor from the Bay area, and the author of a book called What’s Up Down There, who is in the midst of a book tour in which women are regularly asking me questions like, “If a woman dies during her period, do they take the tampon out before they bury her?”
-So I’ve pretty much heard it all.
-And it’s pretty dang hard to shock me.
+I've done a book tour in which women are regularly asking me questions like, "If a woman dies during her period, do they take the tampon out before they bury her?"
+So I've pretty much heard it all.
+And it's pretty dang hard to shock me.

 I mean, I'm all for it.
 Why not give your hoo-ha a facial?
 After all the abuse we inflict up them in the form of Pap smears, Brazilians, and thongs, our vulvas and vaginas could use some TLC, eh?